getsentry/sentry-docs/src/collections/_documentation/platforms/php/default-integrations.md

 This integration hooks into the global PHP `error_handler` and emits events when an error occurs.

 To do that, it ensures that Sentry's `ErrorHandler` is registered, and adds a callback to it as an error listener.
-By default, the `ErrorHandler` reserves 10 megabytes of memory to handle fatal errors.
+By default, the `ErrorHandler` reserves 10 kilobytes of memory to handle fatal errors.

 For some frameworks or projects, there are specific integrations provided both